What is the Difference Between An Air Conditioner and A Heat Pump?

 Primary Differences Between An Air Conditioner And A Heat Pump

 This is where the comparison gets interesting.
 How do each of these systems differ from each other?
 One important point: a heat pump has a valve that allows it to change the direction of the refrigerant.
 With a simple flip of a switch, the heat pump will gather heat from the air outside the house and distribute it indoors for heating the home.
 In this case, the refrigerant flow is reversed, but it still uses the same cycling.
 In colder months, this can help heat a home.
-The dual feature of a heat pump means there’s no additional heating system installation that’s required.

 Which HVAC System Fits Your Needs?